Nová Bystřice: History

-The first written mention of Nová Bystřice is from 1175 when the area was colonized by Knights Hospitaller of the Mailberg commandry, at the behest of the Nuremberg burgrave Conrad II of Raabs.
-From the 13th to 16th century, Bystřice was a part of Landštejn estate.
+The first written mention of Bystřice is from 1175 when the area was colonized by Knights Hospitaller of the Mailberg commandry, at the behest of the Nuremberg burgrave Conrad II of Raabs.
+In 1260, the estate was enfeoffed to the Rosenberg family by King Ottokar II.
+From the 13th to 16th century, Bystřice was a part of the Landštejn estate.

-With Conrad's death in 1191, the Raabs dynasty became extinct and in 1260 the estates were finally enfeoffed to the Rosenberg family by Margaret of Babenberg, consort of King Ottokar II of Bohemia.

-When Ottokar was disseized by King Rudolf I of Germany in 1276, the estates became the personal dominion of Rudolf's daughter Judith of Habsburg, who later became Bohemian Queen.
-During the reign of John of Bohemia it became a market town.
-Around the same time it suffered from great famine.
-The town was burned down by Jan Žižka in 1420.
-It was rebuilt and since then it has been called Nová ("New") Bystřice.
-In July 1533 a group of religious reformers killed 40 Catholic monks, along with other Catholics, and destroyed the monastery.
+In 1276, the Landštejn estate became the personal dominion of Judith of Habsburg, who later became Bohemian Queen.
+From 1282, it was owned by the Lords of Landštejn.
+A rebellion of Vilém of Landštejn in 1318 led to a great famine.
+In 1341, during the reign of King John of Bohemia, Nová Bystřice became a town.
+From 1381 to 1575, the town was property of the Krajíř of Krajek family.
+The town was burned down by Jan Žižka during the Hussite Wars in 1420.
+Shortly after, it was rebuilt and since then it has been called Nová ("New") Bystřice.

+The Paulaner Order came to the region in 1493 and founded here a monastery.
+In 1533, a group of religious reformers killed 40 monks and destroyed the monastery.
+After the family of Krajíř of Krajek became extinct in 1575, Nová Bystřice was shortly owned by the Lobkowicz and Kinsky families.
+In 1615, it was bought by Countess Lucie Otýlie of Hradec.
+During the rule of her son Adam Pavel Slavata, Nová Bystřice experienced the greatest development.
+He re-established the Paulaner monastery, but it was abolished in 1783.
+After the last member of the Slavata family died, the owners of the town frequently changed until the establishment of a sovereign municipality in 1850.

-In 1945 the German population was expelled according to the Beneš decrees.
-During the cold war, the Iron Curtain garrison was located in the town.
+In 1945 the German population was expelled according to the Beneš decrees and replaced by Czechs.
+During the Cold War, the Iron Curtain garrison was located in the town.
 The village of Mnich, part of Nová Bystřice, was abandoned in 1952 due to its vicinity to the border.

 Demographics

 Economy

-Textile industry was the traditional business activity, however the recent years saw a drop in the demand.
+Textile industry was the traditional business activity, however the 2000s saw a drop in the demand.
 Alma Nová Bystřice and Otavan factories finished their operations.

-A substantial number of residents work in the agricultural industry.
-People working in technical and administrative sector usually commute to Jindřichův Hradec.
-Increasing tourism is leading to the expansion of services (hotels, restaurants) in the town and is an important source of income, especially during summer months.

 Transport

-In Nová Bystřice is the road border crossing that leads to the village of Grametten.
+On the Czech-Austrian border is the Nová Bystřice / Grametten road border crossing.

 Nová Bystřice is the endpoint of a narrow-gauge railway to Jindřichův Hradec operated by Jindřichohradecké místní dráhy.
 During the tourist season, the trains are powered by historic steam engines and offer various entertainment.